burashka/find-devs-by-project/README.md

 Description
 -----------

-Having the need/want to look up good developers on GitHub.
+Do you ever want to find local developers who contribute to frameworks that you use in your projects?
 We require candidates to know certain frameworks or libraries.
+This module allows you to find all the contributors of these projects from the specified region.
 It is logical to look for developers among their contributors.
 This module allows you to find all the contributors of these projects from the specified region.

 Parameters
 ----------